acturtle/cashflower/docs/settings.rst

    * - NUM_STOCHASTIC_SCENARIOS
      - :code:`integer`
      - :code:`None`
-     - Specifies the number of stochastic scenarios to be simulated in the model.
+     - The number of stochastic scenarios to be simulated in the model.
    * - OUTPUT_COLUMNS
      - empty list or list of strings
      - :code:`[]`